Facebook pixel Alyssa Sui Jing Ong | Pepperdine University | Seaver College Skip to main content

 Biography

 Dr. Alyssa Ong received her PhD from West Virginia University.
 Her dissertation was titled "Perpetrators vs. Auditors: Factors that Influence the Occurrence of Fraud and Audit Interventions".
 She is also a Certified Fraud Examiner.
-In 2017, Dr. Ong won the top prize for the Ritchie-Jennings Memorial Scholarship awarded by the Association of Certified Fraud Examiners.
-From 2014-2018, she was part of a small team of contributors coding litigation release cases for the Institute of Fraud Prevention's SEC Litigation Release Database.
-Merging her interests in forensic accounting, fraud examination, and psychology, her research areas focus on traits that influence individuals to commit fraud and interventions that auditors, as well as managers of companies, can implement to deter employees from engaging in those fraudulent behaviors.
+Dr. Ong was the top prize winner for the Ritchie-Jennings Memorial Scholarship awarded by the Association of Certified Fraud Examiners in 2017.
+Merging her interests in forensic accounting, fraud examination, and psychology, her research areas focus on interventions that auditors, as well as managers of companies, can implement to deter employees from engaging in those fraudulent behaviors and whistleblowing.

 Dr. Ong has been actively involved in the Forensic Accounting (FA) section of the American Accounting Association.
-She is the current Education Committee Chair for the section and is the Co-Paper Chair for the section's 2023 midyear meeting.
+She was the Education Committee Chair for the section and is the Program Chair for the section's 2024 midyear meeting.
 She also serves as an Associate Editor of the Journal of Forensic Accounting Research.

 Education